Introduction: Maintain a Stern Focus on the Customer

 Technology is the Bridge to Customer-Centrism

-And remember, even though your team’s and broader organization’s goals may be tied to revenue, resources, and personnel growth, your customers’ are not.
+And remember, even though your team’s and broader organisation’s goals may be tied to revenue, resources, and personnel growth, your customers’ are not.

 Customers want to find what they’re looking for (or might not even know they’re looking for) with a smooth, consistent, helpful, informative, even entertaining overall online brand experience.
 And more people are shopping online than ever before – in fact, e-commerce retail growth is on a consistent upward trajectory, increasing at a rate of about 15% Y-O-Y.

 Preparation for that growth is nearly impossible to achieve manually.